Cat’s owner is away in Navy — and she has the most heartwarming reaction to seeing his photo

 "She does it often," she said.
 "I used to think it was a fluke...the reflection or light bouncing off...but now it's just too often."

 There is good news for Yuuki!
-While it will only be for one day, Max is coming home to visit this coming Saturday.
+While it will only be for one day, Nimrichter is traveling to visit Max this Saturday -- and Yuuki will be at her side!